-Additionally, Zengin-Net examines the needs and expected timing to increase processing capacity based on every month's processing values.
-When a future increase in processing capacity is believed to be required, Zengin-Net confirms maximum expendability of the limit value.
+Additionally, Zengin-Net examines the needs and expected timing to increase processing capacity based on forecast and actual values every month.
+When a future increase in processing capacity is believed to be required, Zengin-Net confirms the maximum expandability of the limit value.
 From the perspective of securing needed personnel, in accordance with the Administrative Risk Management Rules, the General Manager of the Planning & Coordination Department and General Manager of the Business Development Department examine the future anticipated administrative processing volume for each department each fiscal year, and conduct an analysis regarding needed personnel levels, based on which personnel are secured and developed.

-< Key consideration 5: An FMI should have comprehensive physical and information security policies that address all potential vulnerabilities and threats.>
+< Key consideration 5: An FMI should have comprehensive physical and information security policies that address all potential vulnerabilities and threats. >